How I Air Conditioned My VocalBooth® for $119.05

 REDUCE, REUSE, RECYCLE

-Of course, one of the reasons I was able to chill out so cheaply was that I already had the Quietflex duct, the Panasonic fan and a Variac left over from my previous attempt to cool off the booth.
+Of course, one of the reasons I was able to chill out so cheaply was that I already had the Quietflex duct, the Panasonic fan and a variable transformer left over from my previous attempt to cool off the booth.
 You may be able to keep costs down and tie your current booth into an air conditioning duct using something similar to the design I created.

 1. Panasonic FV-1115VQ1 Whisperceiling DC Fan $157.52